input-output-hk/marlowe-cardano/doc/marlowe/tutorials/javascript-embedding.rst

-In principle you could write JavaScript code that produces the Marlowe’s JSON representation directly, but you should not have to worry about JSON at all when using the JS library.
+In principle you could write JavaScript code that produces the Marlowe's JSON representation directly, but you should not have to worry about JSON at all when using the JS library.

 When you use the JS Marlowe library, and your use of the functions and